-The Review found a surprisingly low number of reviews of crime prevention measures or interventions concerning the design or management of public spaces.
-In total, four articles met our inclusion criteria, published over a 13-year period (2009 to 2021).
+The Review found a surprisingly low number of articles and literature that provide a review of crime prevention measures or interventions concerning the design or management of public spaces.
+In total, four articles met our inclusion criteria, and originate from a 13-year period (2009 to 2021).
 Overall, the most prominent studies considered CPTED, while additional studies considered various aspects of design or managerial elements.
 As discussed previously, we have provided categories of types of prevention outcomes (physical, surveillance and managerial), but have also included two separate measures regarding how public safety is considered and targeted.
 These two measures represent the main ways in which the safety of public spaces is considered, researched and discussed, and demonstrates vastly different approaches not only in research design and implementation, but also outcomes.
 Within the next section we will examine and discuss the three subcategories and how this relates to the current state of designing and managing safe public spaces.